 Bobby’s good buddy Francis gets some solar panels installed on his house, and explains how grid-tied solar electricity works and why it’s a great investment (ever wanted to bottle up the sunshine from summer and pop it open in winter?
 Yep, we got that!)

-How Grid-Tied Solar PV (With No Battery Backup) Works
+How a Grid-Tied Solar Electric System (With No Battery Backup) Works

-Sunlight causes electrons to move through the wiring connecting the solar photovoltaic panels, creating direct current (DC) electricity.
+Sunlight causes electrons to move through the wiring connecting your home’s solar photovoltaic panels, creating direct current (DC) electricity.

 2) Solar inverter converts DC power into AC power

-The DC electricity produced by the solar panels is inverted into alternating current (AC) electricity used in your home.
-The AC electricity flows into your circuit panel and is available for any active electric loads: lights, television, computers, refrigerator, etc.
+The DC electricity produced by the solar panels is inverted into alternating current (AC) electricity that can be used in your home.
+The AC electricity flows into your circuit panel and is available for any active electric loads: lights, television, computers, refrigerator, electric vehicles, etc.

 3) Excess power is sent to the grid

-If your solar photovoltaic production exceeds your demand, then the extra electricity is pushed out to the grid.
+If your solar photovoltaic production exceeds your demand, then the extra solar electricity is pushed from your home out to the grid.
 A separate meter tracks this exported electricity.
-At the end of the month, the utility reconciles your solar production vs. electrical consumption, and you either earn a credit or are billed accordingly.
+At the end of the month, the utility reconciles the difference between your solar production vs. electrical consumption, and you either earn a credit or are billed accordingly.

 What Happens when the Power Goes Out?